SumithShetty1/djangoLittleLemon/README.md

+# Peer-graded Assignment Back-End Developer Capstone
-# Little Lemon - Table Reservation Web Application using Django
+# Little Lemon Web Application using Django

 # Working with Virtual Environments on Your Local Machine